 The highest earning cars in the Car Next Door fleet are vans, located within 5 kilometres of the city.
 Other cars are also in demand - the biggest factor affecting earnings is how much of the time the car is available for bookings.

 For all of the data presented in this article, we have looked at cars that:

 - meet our minimum availability requirement (50% weekday availability and 50% weekend availability); and

 - are well established (have been rented out on Car Next Door for at least 6 months)

 In this article, we look at gross earnings - that is, the car owners’ share of time and distance income from renting their car out.
 Car owners can set their own time charges, and also get paid 25c for each kilometre that borrowers drive.
 Car owners will use part of their earnings to pay for their cars’ running costs: fuel, tyres and servicing.
-These costs vary a lot depending on the type of vehicle and its fuel consumption and maintenance needs.
+These costs vary a lot depending on the type of car and its fuel consumption and maintenance needs.

-Top earning vehicle types
+Top earning car types